yujunz/gitlab.com-runbooks/elastic/doc/elasticsearch-integration-in-gitlab.md

 - if you enable elasticsearch integration by just using the "Elasticsearch indexing" checkbox and clicking save, the entire instance will be indexed
 - if you only want to enable indexing for a specific namespace, use the limiting feature and only then click save
 - in order to allow for initial indexing to take place (which depending on the size of the instance can take a few hours/days) without breaking the search feature, do not enable searching with Elasticsearch.
 Do it after the initial indexing.

+You can tell which sidekiq jobs are from initial indexing by looking at `json.meta.user` in the sidekiq logs.

 ## Disabling ES integration ##